 When Is A Good Time to Play Music for Hermit Crabs?

 There may be times when the distraction provided by music will be beneficial for hermit crabs.
 Examples of this could include:

 - Loud, external noises you can’t control would distress your hermit crabs, so a steady beat of music could be a welcome distraction.

 - You need to use a noisy household appliance that creates erratic vibrations, like a power tool, and wants to mask the din.

 You could also use music to train hermit crabs.
 They’ll expect the interaction if you play a particular song for a few minutes before you handle hermit crabs.
-This gives the hermit crabs time to prepare themselves and reduces the risk of being pinched.

 There are also times when you should not play music around hermit crabs, including: